khulnasoft-lab/design.khulnasoft.com/contents/get-started/contributing.md

 1. Get your changes merged!
 After the necessary approvals have been added, a UX or frontend maintainer can then merge your merge request. 🙌

+If you're new to working on a professional code base we'd love to welcome you to our [frontend onboarding course](https://docs.gitlab.com/ee/development/fe_guide/onboarding_course/).

 ## Contribute to design

 Everyone can contribute to GitLab, including our UI design library in Figma.
 To contribute to our Pajamas UI Kit, follow these steps: